fists/compliment-generator/README.md

 ## CSS Magic

-Some of the fancy pure-CSS imagery in this app modifies code found in artles by [Lea Verou](http://lea.verou.me/css3patterns/#seigaiha) (seigaiha background), [James Koster](http://jameskoster.co.uk/snippets/pure-css-3d-ribbon/) (horizontal ribbon), and [simurai](http://simurai.com/archive/buttons/) (bon bon button).
+Some of the fancy pure-CSS imagery in this app modifies code found in articles by [Lea Verou](http://lea.verou.me/css3patterns/#seigaiha) (seigaiha background), [James Koster](http://jameskoster.co.uk/snippets/pure-css-3d-ribbon/) (horizontal ribbon), and [simurai](http://simurai.com/archive/buttons/) (bon bon button).

 The mobile-responsive vertical ribbon layout is a new design that I will continue to refine.
 Updates to it will likely be published here first.